fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 This section lists the requirements that Wallet Providers, Wallet Solutions, and their Wallet Instances must meet.

+- The Wallet Solution MUST adhere to the specifications set by this document for obtaining Personal Identification (PID) and (Q)EAAs.
 - The Wallet Provider MUST expose a set of endpoints, exclusively available to its Wallet Solution instances, supporting the core functionalities of the Wallet Instances.
 - The Wallet Instance MUST periodically reestablish trust with its Wallet Provider, obtaining a fresh Wallet Attestation.
 - The Wallet Instance MUST establish trust with other participants of the Wallet ecosystem, such as Credential Issers and Relying Parties, presenting a Wallet Attestation.
-- The Wallet Solutions MUST adhere to the specifications set by this document for obtaining Personal Identification (PID) and (Q)EAAs.
 - The Wallet Instance MUST be compatible and functional on both Android and iOS operating systems and available on the Play Store and App Store, respectively.
 - The Wallet Instance MUST provide a mechanism to verify the User's actual possession and full control of their personal device.
+- The Wallet Instance MUST be able to present the an up-to-date list of relying parties with which the user has established a connection and, where applicable, all data exchanged;
+- The Wallet Instance MUST be able to allow users to request the erasure of personal attributes by a Relying Party pursuant to Article 17 of Regulation (EU) 2016/679, and to log each Erasure Request made.

 Wallet Attestation Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~